AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} We evaluate the proposed AnalogToBi using the publicly released dataset of 2,165 analog circuits represented as SPICE-style netlists~\cite{gao2025analoggenie}.
-To enable circuit-type–conditioned model training, we manually categorize the dataset according to circuit functionality, resulting in 14 distinct circuit types, along with an additional generic category for circuits with undefined functionality.
+To ensure stable model training, we use the functionally categorized dataset described in Section~\ref{sec:circuit_type}.
 For each circuit category, 90\% of the circuits are used for training, while the remaining 10\% are reserved for validation.
 Each circuit is first converted into a graph representation and subsequently serialized into a sequence.

-We apply two forms of data augmentation: (1) the sequence augmentation strategy proposed in AnalogGenie, which generates multiple sequence variants for each circuit using different graph traversal orderings, and (2) the proposed device renaming augmentation, which renames device tokens without altering circuit functionality, thereby increasing data diversity while preserving electrical equivalence.
+We apply two forms of data augmentation: (1) the sequence augmentation strategy proposed in AnalogGenie, which generates multiple sequence variants for each circuit using different graph traversal orderings, and (2) the proposed device renaming augmentation (Section~\ref{section:augmentation}), which renames device tokens without altering circuit functionality, thereby increasing data diversity while preserving electrical equivalence.
 As a result of these augmentations, the effective training dataset is expanded from 2,165 to 397,515 sequences.

-\textbf{Baselines.} We compare AnalogToBi with recent approaches for analog circuit generation, including AnalogCoder(-Pro)~\cite{lai2025analogcoder, lai2025analogcoderpro}, LaMAGIC~\cite{chang2024lamagic}, and AnalogGenie(-Lite)~\cite{gao2025analoggenie, gao2025analoggenielite}.
+\textbf{Baselines.} We compare AnalogToBi with recent approaches for device-level topology generation, including LaMAGIC~\cite{chang2024lamagic}, and AnalogGenie(-Lite)~\cite{gao2025analoggenie, gao2025analoggenielite}.
 These methods differ from AnalogToBi in terms of circuit representation, generation capability, and scalability, as discussed in Section~\ref{sec:related}.
-AnalogCoder leverages foundation large language models for circuit topology refinement, while LaMAGIC focuses on generating power converter circuits within a single circuit domain.
-As AnalogGenie supports the generation of multiple circuit types but does not provide explicit control over circuit functionality, it serves as the strongest baseline for AnalogToBi.
+LaMAGIC focuses on generating power converter circuits within a single circuit domain, resulting in highly limited topology exploration.
+AnalogGenie serves as the strongest baseline for our task, as it supports the generation of multiple circuit types.
+However, it requires HITL feedback to achieve high electrical validity and suffers from severe memorization of training circuits.
 For all baselines, we follow the original implementations and experimental settings to reproduce the reported results.